microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/reportroot_getteamsuseractivitycounts.md

+---
+title: "reportRoot: getTeamsUserActivityCounts"
+description: "Get the number of Microsoft Teams activities by activity type.
+The activity types are team chat messages, private chat messages, calls, and meetings."
+---

 # reportRoot: getTeamsUserActivityCounts

 Get the number of Microsoft Teams activities by activity type.
 The activity types are team chat messages, private chat messages, calls, and meetings.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Permission type                        | Permissions (from least to most privileged) |
 | :------------------------------------- | :--------------------------------------- |